Cadences

 Cadences Make You Run Better?

-Some people think that cadences help people run, because one is forced to inhale/exhale.
-In my experience, this is not the case: singing makes it harder to run.
+Some think that cadences help you run, because you are forced to inhale/exhale.
+Of course this is not the case: singing makes it harder to run.
 However, this can be a good thing, since it makes running more challenging--if you can train yourself to run quickly while singing, you will run even better when you're not singing.
-I'm sure that there are some added diagraphm control benefits to boot.
-Plus, if one is running in a formation that includes a couple of slightly slower people, the weaker runners can occasionally "drop out" of a line or two of the jody, allowing them to catch their breath without slowing down the rest of the group.
+Surely there are some added diaphragm control benefits to boot.
+Plus, if one is running in a formation that includes a couple of slightly slower people, those weaker runners can occasionally "drop out" of a line or two of the jody, allowing them to catch their breath without slowing down the rest of the group.
 The main motivation for cadences, however, is psychological: keeping people in step, motivated, and taking their minds off physical pain.

 Style Points

-A few things to note for the wannabe cadence-caller: In the Navy and Marine Corps, you never use numbers to call cadence--especially marching cadence.
+Tips for the wannabe cadence-caller: The Navy and Marine Corps rarely use numbers to call cadence--especially marching cadence.
 The words you use may sound only vaguely like "left" and "right," but all that "1, 2, 3, 4" trash is for the Army.
 Second, it's imperative that the leader call loudly and clearly, preferably from near the rear.
 Why the rear?
 Because otherwise the back of the group won't hear anything!
 Finally, this is a fundamentally musical enterprise: you need to feel the rhythm and give a clear, crisp downbeat so that people know when to step.
+(For those of you playing along at home, the pitches for most cadences follow the Pentatonic scale.)

 Useful Resources